-Even where extreme circumstances are thought to exist, staff members should under no circumstances approach a commercial body or the media with details of the suspected wrongdoing.
-If a member of staff approaches any such body and / or where their concern is disclosed for personal gain, the Trust may consider this to be gross misconduct and immediate disciplinary action may be taken against the member of staff.
+Even where extreme circumstances are thought to exist, DGAT staff members should under no circumstances approach a commercial body or the media with details of the suspected wrongdoing.
+If DGAT members of staff approach any such body and / or where their concern is disclosed for personal gain, the Trust may consider this to be gross misconduct and immediate disciplinary action may be taken against the member of staff.

-If a member of staff has any queries about this procedure, they should contact the headteacher or CEO.
+If a DGAT member of staff has any queries about this procedure, they should contact the Headteacher.